homeylab/helm-charts/charts/unpoller/README.md

 ## Prerequisites
 Ensure you have created a user in your unifi site as described here: https://unpoller.com/docs/install/controllerlogin

-For a Non UnifiOS Controller (like: https://hub.docker.com/r/linuxserver/unifi-controller), email field will be the 'username'.
+For a Non UnifiOS Controller (like: [unifi-controller](https://hub.docker.com/r/linuxserver/unifi-controller)), email used for login will be the 'user'.

 ## Configuration Options
 ### Descriptions
 The default config options provided in this chart match the same values given in the docker-compose [example](https://unpoller.com/docs/install/dockercompose) from unpoller.

-The comments in the provided values.yaml also provide helpful descriptions.
-Helpful descriptions are shown below for some options:
+The comments in the provided `values.yaml` also provide helpful descriptions.
+Helpful descriptions are also shown below for some options:

 | Configuration Section | Subsection | Example/Description |
 | --------------------- | ---------- | ----------- |